-You can add a dictionary to a symbol list by sending the message

-UserProfile>>insertDictionary: aSymbolDictionary at: anIndex.
-The change does not affect the transient copy of the symbol list that is used by another currently logged in session until that session commits or aborts.
+You can add a dictionary to a symbol list by sending the message UserProfile>>insertDictionary: aSymbolDictionary at: anIndex.
+This change will affect other sessions that are logged in as this user when the other session commits or aborts, unless the other session is using a transient symbol list.